-- 5.4.5 Nuneaton and Bedworth's regeneration is closely linked to the revitalisation of the Borough's image, in particular the regeneration of the existing main urban areas, improved self-sufficiency and the attraction of a skilled labour force.
+- 5.4.6 Nuneaton and Bedworth's regeneration is closely linked to the revitalisation of the Borough's image, in particular the regeneration of the existing main urban areas, improved self-sufficiency and the attraction of a skilled labour force.
 The allocation of employment land is intended to encourage economic growth in line with population growth and, in turn, revitalise Nuneaton and Bedworth Town Centres.
-However, this could have a negative effect on SA objective 11: Soil Resources. - 5.4.6 However, the growth that will result from these policies could have a range of negative effects on the environmental SA objectives in the absence of mitigation provided via the implementation of other Borough Plan policies.
-Based on the implementation of these policies generally neutral effects are recorded on the remaining SA objectives where there is a link between the Policy and SA objective. - 5.4.7 The Borough Plan includes a number of changes to the Green Belt boundary to allow new strategic allocations to come forward.
-These changes have been appraised both as individual development site allocations and under the overarching housing allocations policy DS7 (see Table 5.1). - 5.4.8 All the allocated sites are above 0.5ha and so defined as 'strategic' for the purposes of this SA and thus, are considered to be too large to accommodate the associated scale of employment or residential development, namely 20+ dwellings, on a single site within existing Town Centres.
-In this case the scoring is reduced to slight adverse.
+However, this could have a negative effect on SA objective 11: Soil Resources. - 5.4.7 However, the growth that will result from these policies could have a range of negative effects on the environmental SA objectives in the absence of mitigation provided via the implementation of other Borough Plan policies.
+Based on the implementation of these policies generally neutral effects are recorded on the remaining SA objectives where there is a link between the Policy and SA objective.

-- 5.4.9 In terms of proposed allocations, only three of the sites (HSG 11 Tuttle Hill, EMP 4 Coventry Road and EMP 5 -Caldwell Road) are located on previously developed land.
-The remaining site are located in 'edge of centre' or 'out of centre' locations, so scored poorly in terms of contributing to the vitality and viability of Town Centre area but the provision of strategic sites will provide for a range of land and premises for housing and employment uses in attractive and accessible locations (by public transport, foot and cycle).
-This will lead to an overall enhancement of the Borough in economic terms and, in terms of housing, directly address in social factors associated with unemployment and academic attainment. - 5.4.10 The location of new employment areas on land outside the main urban areas and on the edge of existing settlements will help promote economic growth along transport corridors (A444) and the future key public transport node at Bermuda.
+- 5.4.8 The Borough Plan Publication Plan incorporating Main Modifications includes a number of changes to the Green Belt boundary to allow new strategic allocations to come forward.
+These changes have been appraised both as individual development site allocations and under the overarching housing allocations Policy DS7 (see Table 5.1). - 5.4.9 All the strategic allocated sites are above 0.5ha and so defined as 'strategic' for the purposes of this SA and thus, are considered to be too large to accommodate the associated scale of employment or residential development, namely 20+ dwellings, on a single site within existing Town Centres.
+In this case the scoring is reduced to slight adverse. - 5.4.10 Policy DS7 also includes non-strategic residential sites and these are the subject of a stand-alone SA report that was published on the Council web-site on the 18th January 2018.
+The findings of the stand-alone SA should be read in accordance with this SA report for the Borough Plan Publication Plan as a whole. - 5.4.11 In terms of proposed allocations, only two of the sites (HSG 11 Tuttle Hill, HSG 12 Former Hawkesbury Golf Course and EMP 4 - Coventry Road) are located on previously developed land.
+The remaining sites are located in 'edge of centre' or 'out of centre' locations, so scored poorly in terms of contributing to the vitality and viability of Town Centre area but the provision of strategic sites will provide for a range of land and premises for housing and employment uses in attractive and accessible locations (by public transport, foot and cycle).
+This will lead to an overall enhancement of the Borough in economic terms and, in terms of housing, directly address in social factors associated with unemployment and academic attainment. - 5.4.12 The location of new employment areas on land outside the main urban areas and on the edge of existing settlements will help promote economic growth along transport corridors (A444) and the future key public transport node at Bermuda.
 The proposed employment and housing sites at Faultlands/Gypsy Lane (EMP1 and HSG3, EMP 2 and EMP6 and HSG6) offer the opportunity for increased mixed use and integration between residential and employment development and the existing employment and residential areas.
 This will result in a positive cumulative effect.